What is Pica Disorder?

 How is it manifested?

-The mental health professionals’ handbook, the Diagnostic and Statistical Manual of Mental Disorders, fourth edition, text revision (2000), which is abbreviated as DSM-IV-TR, classifies pica under the heading of “Feeding and Eating Disorders of Infancy or Early Childhood.”
-A diagnosis of pica requires that the individual must persist in eating nonfood substances for at least one month.
-This behavior must be inappropriate for the child’s stage of development.
+The mental health professionals’ handbook, the Diagnostic and Statistical Manual of Mental Disorders, fifth edition, text revision (2013), which is abbreviated as DSM-5, classifies Pica under the heading of “Feeding and Eating Disorders of Infancy or Early Childhood.”
+A diagnosis of Pica Disorder requires that the individual must persist in eating non-food substances for at least one month.
+This behaviour must be inappropriate for the child’s stage of development.
 Further, it must not be approved or encouraged by the child’s culture.

 Who is affected?

-Some research indicates that 25-33 percent of young children have pica at some point.
-Young children with pica are most likely to eat paint, plaster, string, hair, and cloth, while older children are more likely to consume animal droppings, sand, insects, leaves, rocks, and cigarette butts.
+Some research indicates that 25-33 percent of young children have Pica Disorder at some point.
+Young children with Pica are most likely to eat paint, plaster, string, hair, and cloth, while older children are more likely to consume animal droppings, sand, insects, leaves, rocks, and cigarette butts.

 Children who have had a brain injury also may develop the condition.
 Pica becomes less prevalent as children grow older, and most adult cases are found in individuals with an intellectual disability.